 In achieving these thresholds, the commissioner shall not aggregate clinics that are not part of the same system or practice group.
 The commissioner shall consult with and solicit feedback from the advisory committee and representatives of physician clinics and hospitals during the peer grouping data analysis process to obtain input on the methodological options prior to final analysis and on the design, development, and testing of provider reports.

-(a) Beginning July 1, 2009, and every six months thereafter, all health plan companies and third-party administrators shall submit encounter data to a private entity designated by the commissioner of health.
+(a) All health plan companies and third-party administrators shall submit encounter data on a monthly basis to a private entity designated by the commissioner of health.
 The data shall be submitted in a form and manner specified by the commissioner subject to the following requirements:

 (1) the data must be de-identified data as described under the Code of Federal Regulations, title 45, section 164.514;